movabletype/mt-plugin-demenuator/README.md

 ## Support

-This plugin is not an official Six Apart, Ltd. release, and as such support from Six Apart, Ltd. for this plugin is not available.
+This plugin is not an official Six Apart release, and as such support from Six Apart for this plugin is not available.